jrsmith3/jrsmith3.github.io/content/DRAFT.md

 The pythagorean triple 3, 4, 5 is well known and easily verifiable with pen and paper.
 Therefore, the 3, 4, 5 triple is a good test case for the function.

-Note that although the triple 3, 4, 5 is sometimes referred to as a "special case" in the mathematical context, this case falls outside the scope of an "edge case" as defined below.
+Note that although the triple 3, 4, 5 is sometimes referred to as a "special case" in the mathematical context, I am making a distinction between "special case" and "edge case" as defined below.

 ## General